 Several of the attendees had admitted to receiving instruction about how and when to speak up.
 But, sadly, not one student in the room had ever practiced the skill.
 It’s much easier to TALK ABOUT speaking up than it is to ACTUALLY speak up.

 This brings me back to my discussion with the Captain that prompted this post.
-Like the bosses of the wild land crews he also admitted to having many discussions where he encouraged his firefighters to speak up.
+Like the bosses of the wildland crews he also admitted to having many discussions where he encouraged his firefighters to speak up.
 But, by his admission, they’d never actually practiced it.

 I recommended the captain teach his crew how to disagree with him and then have them practice the skill.
-It’s important that during the practice, the firefighter avoid talking in the third-person voice (e.g., “I would tell the captain that I disagree with his decision because…”).
+It’s important that during the practice, the firefighters avoid talking in the third-person voice (e.g., “I would tell the captain that I disagree with his decision because…”).
 There is no ownership in the action when presented in the third-person voice.
 Rather, the firefighter would look the captain in the eye and say something like: “Captain Jones, I have a concern about what we are doing here and I want to tell you why before we engage.
-Then the firefighter would express his concern in the first-person voice, talking directly to the captain as if it were a real conversation on a real fireground.
+Then the firefighter would express the concern in a first-person voice, talking directly to the captain as if it were a real conversation on a real fireground.

 Expect there to be some stumbling and stammering at first because many firefighters are going to be uncomfortable voicing their concerns.
-The captain could, preemptively, demonstrate how he would want to be addressed under such conditions by role-playing as the firefighter.
+The captain could, preemptively, demonstrate how he/she would want to be addressed under such conditions by role-playing as the firefighter.
 This will help the firefighters find the words – and the courage – to speak up.

 The Five Step Assertive Statement Process

 I have previously written about this concept so I will only cover it in summary fashion here and include a link to the article.